orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 ---
-title: "How to play all of Metal Gear Solid"
+title: "How to play the Metal Gear Solid series in 2023"
 categories: games mgs
-updated: 2022-03-03
+updated: 2022-11-23
 description: "Which platforms you need to play the entire Metal Gear series."
 ---